 Complying development is a quick, simple alternative to the Development Application process.
 Under the DA process each application is subject to a 'merit-based' assessment.
-In contrast, i Complying Development satisfies a range of pre-requisite planning standards and does not require the merit assessment.
-As is the case with Construction Certificates, Council or an accredited Private Certifier can issue a Construction Certificate as the Principal Certifying Authority (PCA).
-At the time of lodgement, the owner must appoint a PCA.
+In contrast, Complying Development satisfies a range of pre-requisite planning standards and does not require the merit assessment.
+As is the case with Construction Certificates, Council or an accredited Private Certifier can issue a Complying Development Certificate as the Principal Certifying Authority (PCA.)

 Section 68 Approval